spotinst/help/src/docs/administration/sso-access-control/README.md

     * **Relay state**: this is the Organization ID.
 It's used as the relay state configuration for the identity provider (used in IDP-initiated SSO).
     * **Provider type**: currently, the only supported standard is security assertion markup language (SAML).
     * **Metadata**: this is the data provided by the identity provider to sync the settings properly.
+      * Limitation: The metadata file supports one certificate only.
+Before changing a certificate when it expires, first remove the old certificate from your IDP to ensure successful authentication.

     * **User Default Organization Role**: this is the role given to [users](administration/users/) who sign in using the Identity Provider (Viewer/Editor).
 Roles can be defined only by organization or by account, not both.
     * **User Allowed Accounts**: the [accounts](https://docs.spot.io/administration/organizations/) the user has access to (<i>Default Account</i> or <i>All Accounts</i>).